bemmanue/Inception/README.md

 - A docker-network that establishes the connection between your containers.

 ### Setup and management:
-- Customize `srsc/.env` file by replacing values of variables to your own
+- Customize `srsc/.env` file by replacing values of the variables to your own
 - Use `make` command with options `up`, `down`, `clean` and `re` to manage containers

 ### Diagram